judyfong/about/README.md

 I have also been a data scientist for five years.
 So I can work with databases, data files, and things.
 This means I help create a more organized and well documented space be it virtual (website) or physical (office or home).

+### Natural Language work

+#### Proofreading + Editing

+I offer proofreading in English and Icelandic along with copy editing if you are also interested in that.
+My services start at 20,000 ISK per hour.

+#### Teaching Icelandic
+I teach Icelandic through my online school, [Menntaskólinn í Hamraborg í Lautarvík við strönd og woods](https://projects.judyyfong.xyz/Mih/).
+I also offer tutoring at 30,000 ISK an/per hour but if you have services to offer then we can also barter.

 ### Service Payments
 I accept payments via [GitHub sponsors](https://github.com/sponsors/judyfong/) and [via PayPal](https://www.paypal.com/ncp/payment/9SMAGJ4T2XCEU).